 Since Fall 2011, entering students of UTHealth have learned about ethics and professionalism through the experiences of the Brewsters.
-The Brewsters are a fictional family featured in the book The Brewsters: An Active Learning Experience in Health Professional Ethics authored by Drs.
-Jeffrey Spike and Thomas Cole, and Mr. Richard Buday.
-So far, the activity has reached more than 3,800 students.
+The Brewsters are a fictional family featured in the book The Brewsters: An Active Learning Experience in Health Professional Ethics authored by Jeffrey Spike, PhD, Thomas Cole, PhD, and Richard Buday, FAIA.
+So far, the activity has reached more than 15,000 students.

-Students are also assessed through a pre- and post-examination to evaluate students’ knowledge of ethics and professionalism.
+Students are assessed using pre and posttests to evaluate their change in knowledge about ethics and professionalism.
 Research has been conducted, presented at conferences, and published.
-In February 2012, Dr. Jeffrey Spike also earned first place in “Innovations in Health Science Education”, an honor awarded by The University of Texas System.
+In February 2012, The Brewsters earned first place in “Innovations in Health Science Education”, an honor awarded by The University of Texas System.